jaekwon/Harmonic/Readme.md

 NOTE: I'm open sourcing this code even though I have (temporarily?) abandoned this project.
-If you want to create a new web framework for CoffeeScript/NodeJS, I recommend you start here.

 Misc
 ====